MLecardonnel/PreSnapPrediction/README.md

     Figure 2.
 Route clustering and identified reception zones
 </p>

-The average route time can be calculated for each cluster, providing more valuable information.
-For each route run, a reception zone and route time can be determined by identifying its corresponding cluster.
+The average route time are calculated for each cluster, providing more valuable information.
+For each route run, a reception zone and its route time are determined by identifying its corresponding cluster.
 Below is an example play showcasing the computed reception zones and route times.

 <p align="center">
     <img src="reports/animations/animated_play_routes.gif">